Skip to main content

 5. Avoiding touching your eyes, nose, and mouth, as these are common entry points for the flu virus.

-6. By taking these steps and getting vaccinated, you can help prevent the virus.
+6. By taking these steps, flu rapid testing for early detection, and getting vaccinated, you can help prevent the virus.

 Comments